openfga/openfga/docs/check/README.md

 ### Computed Relationships (e.g. computed_userset)
 > e.g. define viewer: editor

 Evaluation of computed relationships involves an indirect evaluation of the computed relation, and the computed relation may involve one or more other rewritten relationships not just direct relationships.
-For example, consider the following model and tuples:
+For example, consider the following m and tuples:

 ```
-model
+m
   schema 1.1

 type user